Find Affordable College Courses

 100% Women

 Hunter College is the 15th most popular school in the nation for students seeking a doctor's degree in psychiatric/mental health nursing.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
-The psychiatric/mental health nursing program at Hunter College awarded 1 doctor's degrees during the 2020-2021 school year.
+During the most recent year for which we have data, 1 people received their doctor's degree in psychiatric/mental health nursing from Hunter.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 Below are some popular majors that are similar to psychiatric/mental health nursing that offer doctor’s degrees.